How we earn our money

 Daily sickness benefits are also separate.
 They are available for employees and self-employed people, but they are not included automatically in the core health insurance tariffs.

 The same applies to extended international coverage.
-Standard tariff coverage may be enough for shorter stays abroad, but longer stays usually need a separate travel health insurance solution.
+Standard tariff coverage may be enough for shorter stays abroad, but longer stays usually need a separate German travel health insurance coverage solution.

 Hallesche combines traditional advisor-led tariff selection with digital tools for claims submission and contract management.
 The setup is usually not a purely self-service process.

-For medical professionals, Hallesche offers a structured concept that supports different career stages, from university to self-employment.
+For medical professionals, Hallesche offers a structured concept that supports different career stages, from university to German self-employed visa coverage.
 This is not a separate tariff line.
 Instead, it combines option tariffs, later access to full private health insurance, and adjustments to income protection over time.

-Hallesche also offers a dedicated solution for international professionals.
+Hallesche also offers a dedicated solution for international professionals or those with German job hunter visas.
 The Hi.Germany tariff is designed for expats and follows a simplified structure for temporary stays in Germany.

 Key Health Insurance Tariffs